Must Read: Managing and Renting Granny Flats

 Granny flats are typically defined as ‘secondary dwellings’, meaning they’re built on the same lot of land as the main dwelling.
 Most commonly, a granny flat is a stand-alone building in the property’s backyard and are ‘self-contained’, meaning they have a separate entrance and their own bathroom, kitchen, bedroom, laundry and living space.

-Most council laws will stipulate that without the approval for dual occupancy, the property with a granny flat would require to be rented out as one single premises.
+Most council laws will stipulate that without the approval for dual occupancy, the property with a granny flat would require to be rented out as one single premise.
 This would mean one tenancy agreement, established between the lessor/agent and one household of tenants.
 A lessor may contact a property manager to request assistance to rent the main house to one household of tenants, and the granny flat to a separate household of tenants.
 This may require an assessment for a material change of use of the property with the local Council.
 Councils may issue show cause and enforcement notices against property owners who separately rent out granny flats without having first complied with council requirements.

 Council stipulations and requirements around granny flats can vary between local government areas.
 Therefore, it’s imperative that agents familiarise themselves with the local laws surrounding granny flats of the area they work in.
 It’s also essential to request evidence of approval before taking on the management of the property as a separate dwelling.